Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

-- `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
+- `Single tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
 - `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are provisioned.
 Apps that allow users to sign-in using their personal accounts that they use to sign into services like Xbox and Skype are also multi-tenant apps.

 For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)